falkben/zootable/README.md

 ## Test

-1. Install app ineditable mode:
+1. Install app in editable mode:

    `pip install -e .`

 1. Run from root directory.
 Pytest settings in [pytest.ini](pytest.ini).
-Coverage settings in [.coveragerc](.coveragerc).

    `pytest`

+1. For coverage, coverage settings are in `.coveragerc` and run:

+   `pytest --cov=zoo_checks --cov-report=xml`

 ## Heroku and database actions